busypeoples/busypeoples.github.io/_posts/2014-06-15-testing-d3-with-jasmine.markdown

 }
 ```

-We will simply wrap the previous SVG creation code into a render method.
-This will enable us to call the render method before every test
+We will simply wrap the previous SVG creation code into a _render_ method.
+This will enable us to call the _render_ method before every test
-and also enables to remove the SVG after the test has run.
+and also enables us to remove the SVG after the test has run.

 Writing the first tests is easy.
 We can't test too much at this point, but we can definitely verify if the SVG has been created and if it contains the correct
 height and width dimensions.